abhiamishra/google-ai-hack/content/_index.md

 ---
 banner:
   title: "Welcome to Borderless"
-  content: "Where you can find easy access to information on the process of immigrating to any country you want without any of the hassle, stress, time, and extra money spent on your expense."
+  content: "Immigrate to any country at the touch of your fingertips with Borderless."
   image: "/images/banner-art.png"
   button:
     label: "Contact Us"